-As of June 30, 2020, no shares of common stock had been sold under this Sales Agreement.
-On August 5, 2020, we sold 1,480,000 shares of common stock under this Sales Agreement and received net proceeds of \$2.3 million, after deducting expenses of approximately \$186,000 (including sales agent compensation of approximately \$75,000).
+During the three months ended September 30, 2020, 6,523,655 shares of common stock had been sold under this Sales Agreement and received net proceeds of \$9.3 million, after deducting expenses of approximately \$403,000 (including sales agent compensation of approximately \$292,000) that were direct and incremental to the sale of the Company's common stock.

 In October 2019, we announced the engagement of Evercore, Ladenburg Thalmann & Co.
 Inc. and Duane Nash, M.D., J.D., M.B.A. to explore a range of strategic alternatives focused on maximizing stockholder value from our clinical assets and cash resources.
 Such alternatives may include the potential for an acquisition, company sale, merger, business combination, asset sale, in-license, out-license or other strategic transaction.
-The Company continues to explore strategic alternatives; however, there can be no assurance that the exploration of strategic alternatives will result in any transaction or other alternative.
+The Company continues to explore strategic alternatives; however, there can be no assurance that the exploration of strategic alternatives will result in any transaction or other alternative